DmitriyShmaliuk/git-bump-cli/README.md

 |            | --no-merge | Dont't merge branches         |
 |            | --push     | Push to the remote repository |

+## Features:

+1. You have to commit all files before start to use the some commands from this package.
+Otherwise command will fail.

 ## Usage:

 $ git-bump --patch